DDSoftDennie/ConferenceReports/2025/DevWorld.md

   *  A bot to fetch content from a site
   *  **Playwright**: A tool to fetch data from a site
     * Open browser
-    * Do brower stuff in code
+    * Do browser stuff in code
     * Can be used to fetch data and web scrape
     * Get HTML
     * Playwright.net exists!